lparolari/structural-variations-analysis/docs/README.md

 # Report

 > Luca Parolari - 1236601 - luca.parolari@studenti.unipd.it \
-> Corso di Bioinformatics \
+> Bioinformatics \
-> Dipartimento di Matematica e Informatica \
+> Department of Mathematics and Computer Science \
-> Università di Padova
+> University of Padua

 The main goal of this document is to show how to implement a simple analysis pipeline to detect structural variations on a reference